orchidas/DiffGFDN/README.md

 ## Data-driven late reverberation interpolation in coupled spaces using the Common Slopes model

 We investigate the modelling of position-dependent directional late reverberation in coupled spaces.
-We assume we have a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in $N_\text{sp}$ order ambisonics) measured at several locations in the space for a fixed source-position.
-We want to use these to generalise the late reverb tail of the SRIRs at any point in the room.
+We assume we have a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in ambisonics) measured at several locations in the space.

-To do this, we leverage the <b>Common Slopes (CS)</b> model which hypothesises that the energy decay in any coupled space can be modelled as a weighted sum of decay kernels with unique reverberation times, which are position and direction-invariant.
-We train MLPs in octave bands to learn the weights of the decay kernel, known as the CS amplitudes in the spherical harmonics domain.
-Once trained, the MLPs can predict the CS amplitudes in the SH domain at any new position in space.
-White noise, shaped in octave bands by the predicted CS parameters, is used to synthesise the late reverberation tail.
-As the user navigates the space, the MLPs update the CS amplitudes, a new reverberation tail is synthesised and time-varying convolution is performed on the input signal and the synthesised late tail.
+To generalise the late reverberation at any point in the space, we leverage the <b>Common Slopes (CS)</b> model.
+We train MLPs in octave bands to learn the weights of the decay kernels, known as the CS amplitudes, in the spherical harmonics domain.
+White noise, shaped in octave bands by the predicted CS parameters, is used to synthesise the direction-dependent late reverberation tail.
+As the user navigates, the MLPs update the CS amplitudes, a new reverberation tail is synthesised and time-varying convolution is performed on the input signal and the synthesised late tail.

 ### Dataset

 We have been using the dataset published [here](https://zenodo.org/records/13338346) which has three coupled rooms simulated with Treble's hybrid solver and has 2nd order ambisonic SRIRs at 838 receiver locations for a single source location.
 This has been saved in the path `resources/Georg_3Room_FDTD/`.
-To parse the dataset and save the SRIRs and CS parameters in octave bands, run `python3 src/convert_mat_to_pkl_ambi.py`
+To parse the dataset and save the SRIRs and CS parameters in octave bands, run `python3 src/convert_mat_to_pkl_ambi.py`.

 ### Training